Because You Can.

 OUR FLEET: Wifi is now available for purchase on our fleet in the British Virgin Islands.

-FEES: With the increase in some of the operational costs we have seen this year, this season the provisioning fee will be $2,150/cabin in the British Virgin Islands, St. John, St. Maarten and $2,250/cabin in Greece or the Grenadines.
+FEES: With the increase in some of the operational costs we have seen this year, this season the provisioning fee will be $2,150/cabin in the British Virgin Islands, St. John, St. Maarten and $2,250/cabin in Greece.
 Maintenance fees will be $795/cabin.
 The operational cost the provisioning fee covers includes; the meals and beverages and activities provided for your charter, as well as weekly operating expenses such as cleaning fees, yacht insurance, crew costs, cruising permits, mooring/docking fees, linen services as well as fuel and water.

 Festiva Cruise Club (hereinafter referred to as The Lessor) is a private club set up by Festiva Cruise Club, and is governed by the regulations hereinafter set out.